 The value of each STC is based on supply and demand and varies from $18 to $38 per STC.

 For more information about STCs visit the Clean Energy Regulator website

-Contact us today to find out how a Solar Power system can help you reduce your bills
+Contact us today to find out how a Sunshine Coast solar power system can help reduce your bills